CoolMan-Al/bash-filesync/README.md

 # Bash File Synchronisation
-This is the repo containing the two bash scripts I use to push data between devices
+This is the repo containing the two bash scripts I use to push data between devices.
+I have split each operation script into 2 versions, one inclusion and one exclusion.

 ### Dependencies
 - rsync